Jonathan2251/lbd/source/gpu.rst

   Implement ML graph scheduler both on compiler and runtime

-As above figure, the Device of GPU or CPU+NPU is able to run the whole ML graph.
+As :numref:`opengl_ml_graph`, the Device of GPU or CPU+NPU is able to run the whole ML graph.
 However if the Device has NPU only, then the CPU operation such as Avg-Pool has to run on Host side which add communication cost between Host and Device.